inventage/keycloak-custom/README.md

 In this project we are using three `.env` files (in `./docker-compose/src/main/resources`) for maintaining the environment variables:

+- keycloak.common.env
+- keycloak.specific.env
+- secrets.env

+These 3 files are also used when Keycloak is started with the launch procedures described in the next section.

 ##### keycloak.common.env

 ##### keycloak.specific.env